im-open/is-tag-on-main-branch/README.md

 # is-tag-reachable-from-default-branch

 This action takes in a tag and determines if it is reachable from the default branch.
-This action should be used in conjunction with the `actions/checkout` action where a fetch-depth has been set so the action has access to tags and history.
+This action should be used in conjunction with the `actions/checkout` action where the `fetch-depth` arg has been set so the action has access to tags and history.

 When this executes it will: